Former Monkee Davy Jones dies at age 66 in Florida

 In addition to his wife, Jones is survived for four daughters from two previous marriages.

-(Additional reporting by Piya Sinha-Roy and Christine Kearney; Writing by Steve Gorman; Editing by Cynthia Johnston and Philip Barbara)
+(Additional reporting by Piya Sinha-Roy and Christine Kearney; Writing by Steve Gorman; Editing by Greg McCune and Cynthia Johnston)